Mechanism of sonoluminescence: Single-bubble sonoluminescence (SBSL)

 SBSL emits more light than MBSL due to fewer interactions between neighboring bubbles.
 Another advantage for SBSL is that a single bubble collapses without being affected by other surrounding bubbles, allowing more accurate studies on acoustic cavitation and sonoluminescence theories.
 Some exotic theories have been made, for example from Schwinger in 1992 who hinted the dynamical Casimir effect as a potential photon-emission process.
 Several theories say that the location of light emission is in the liquid instead of inside the bubble.
 Other SBSL theories explain that the emission of photons due to the high temperatures in the bubble are analogical to the hot spot theories of MBSL.
 Regarding the thermal emission a large variety of different processes are prevalent.
 Because temperatures are increasing from several hundred to many thousand kelvin during collapse, the processes can be molecular recombination, collision-induced emission, molecular emission, excimers, atomic recombination, radiative attachments of ions, neutral and ion Bremsstrahlung, or emission from confined electrons in voids.
 Which of these theories applies depends on accurate measurements and calculations of the temperature inside the bubble.

 Multi-bubble sonoluminescence (MBSL)

 Unlike single-bubble sonoluminescence, multi-bubble sonoluminescence is the creation of many oscillating and collapsing bubbles.
 Typically in MBSL, the light emission from each individual bubble is weaker than in SBSL because the neighboring bubbles can interact and affect each other.
-Because each neighboring bubble can interact with each other, it can make it more difficult to produce accurate studies and to characterize the properties of the collapsing bubble.
+Because neighboring bubbles can interact with each other, it makes it more difficult to produce accurate studies and to characterize the properties of an individual collapsing bubble.